 Roads of Arabia, 8 November 2018 – 16 February 2019

-For its second exhibition of the season, Louvre Abu Dhabi will present a special edition of the Roads of Arabia touring exhibition.
+For the second exhibition of the Louvre Abu Dhabi 2018-2019 season, the museum will present a special edition of the Roads of Arabia touring exhibition.
 The exhibition is curated by Dr. Souraya Noujaim, Scientific, Curatorial and Collections Management Director, and Noëmi Daucé, Chief Curator – Archaeology at Louvre Abu Dhabi.
 The acclaimed exhibition will explore the archaeological and cultural heritage of Saudi Arabia and the diverse history of the Arabian Peninsula, in partnership with the Saudi Commission for Tourism and National Heritage.
 The exhibition will also integrate additional artefacts from the UAE that are displayed for the first time, highlighting the shared history of the two nations through five chapters.

 First shown at Paris’s Musée du Louvre in 2010, the exhibition has since travelled to 14 cities such as Russia, China and the United States of America.
 In Louvre Abu Dhabi’s edition, the artworks include Anthropomorphic stele that dates to the 4th millennium BCE and Gold Funerary Mask from the 1st century BCE, both loaned by the National Museum in Riyadh, as well as an imported vase from Mesopotamia that was discovered in the Marawah Island, and which dates to 5500 BCE, loaned by the Department of Culture and Tourism, UAE.